DL1XY/vintage-soundchip-collection/README.md

 # 8 Bit Sound Chips
-This is my personal collection of 8 Bit sound chips, mainly from videogame consoles and arcades but also electronic toys.
+This is my personal collection of sound chips and programmable sound generators (PSG) of the home computer era (1970s–1990s).
-I put some information together like datasheets etc., maybe it's useful for someone.

 + [AY-3-8910](AY-3-8910)
 + [CDP1869](CDP1869)